 IDsorter with 3 transponder readers and double-door system.
 A balance is optional.

-Touchscreen Chamber (custom version) in combination with the IDsorter and home cage for full automation.
+Automated Touchscreen Chamber – Combination with the IDsorter and home cage for 24/7 operation.